-The following is a list of specific Physiology and Biophysics course descriptions.
+The following is a list of specific Cellular Physiology and Molecular Biophysics course descriptions.
 Please see the First Year Program in Biomedical Sciences for other required courses as well as the other graduate program pages for elective options.

 PHS 610 – Cell Physiology

 General principles of cell physiology, chemical and physical structure of membranes, membrane transport and electrical phenomena, action potentials, muscle contraction, energy transduction, nerve impulse conduction and synaptic transmission.

 Physiology of the mammalian cardiovascular, respiratory, and renal systems.

 PHS 741 – Principles of Membrane Physiology and Biophysics I

 Chemical and physical structure of membranes; model systems; permeability and transport; membrane potential; ionic channels; excitability in nerve and muscle; ionophores; active transport; membrane receptors.
 Same as MCP 741.
 Prerequisite: CHM 361, BMB 506 and permission of graduate studies.

 PHS 742 – Principles of Membrane Physiology and Biophysics II

 Osmosis and cell volume; tracer analysis of permeability and compartmentation; theory of channels and carriers; cable properties; Hodgkin-Huxley formalism; Na, K and Ca ion channels; regulation of cellular Na, Ca activities; single-channel analysis; chemical synapses; membrane receptors; cell junctions; excitation and E-C coupling in muscle.

 Development of the nervous system in all its aspects: origins of neurons and glia; nerve cell differentiation; cellular interactions during neurogenesis; formation of synaptic connections and neuronal circuits; development of nervous functions and ontogeny of behavior; mechanisms of repair and reorganization in the nervous systems; and theories of neuronal plasticity.